sdshaheer/sudoko_game/README.md

 # sudoko_game
-This is a sudoko game with GUI programming
+This sudoko game is implemented with GUI programming with help of java language